Asset Intelligence and Management

 Managing the depreciation of fixed assets allows the systematic spreading of the cost of an asset over its useful life years.
 Depreciation not only presents the value an asset has after its wear and tear, and use, but reflects the financial health of a business.

-A fixed asset management solution allows users to calculate the depreciation of their fixed assets from time to time and record their value to get a clearer picture of a business’s financial condition.
+A fixed asset management solution allows businesses to calculate the depreciation of their fixed assets from time to time and record their value.
 Some common methods used for calculating asset depreciation include:

 • Straight line